mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/80.Troubleshooting Guide/default.md

 ###### **Applying SPBM Policy in Enhanced Linked Mode vCenter may fail**

 This problem is specific to an _Enhanced Linked_ setup.
-Consider an Enhanced Linked setup with two vCenter servers, each containing ESXi hosts as shown below:
+Consider configuring an Enhanced Linked setup using two vCenter servers, each containing ESXi hosts:

-1.
-vcenterserver01.dopio.com
+1. vcenterserver01.dopio.com

-2.
-vcenterserver02.dopio.com
+2. vcenterserver02.dopio.com

-Further, assume that the PrimaryIO HDM is installed using vCenter _vcenterserver01.dopio.com_.
-In such a setup, HDM SPBM policy **HDM Analyzer Profile** is visible in _vcenterserver02.dopio.com_ but the attributes of the policy are not available.
-Also, trying to apply this policy from _vcenterserver02.dopio.com _to any VM may fail.
+Assume that HDM is installed using vCenter _vcenterserver01.dopio.com_.
+The HDM SPBM policy **HDM Analyzer Profile** will be visible in _vcenterserver02.dopio.com_, but the policy attributes will not available.
+Attempting to apply this policy from _vcenterserver02.dopio.com_ to any VM may fail.

-**Workaround** : Use the vCenter _vcenterserver01.dopio.com_ to apply SPBM policy to any VM.
+**Workaround** : Use the vCenter _vcenterserver01.dopio.com_ to apply an SPBM policy to any VM.

-###### **HDM SQS Message Bus Configuration Failed**
+###### **Failure of the HDM SQS Message Bus configuration**

-Configuration of SQS message bus can fail because of incorrect token or non-existent queues provided during the configuration.
-Users should ensure that the queues provided are already created in the Amazon SQS service.
+Configuration of the SQS message bus can fail if incorrect tokens or non-existent queues are provided during configuration.
+Ensure that the queues provided are already created in the Amazon SQS service.

-###### **Re-deployment On-Premise can fail if IOFilter ‘praapa’ is stopped or is restarting**
+###### **Re-deployment on-premises can fail if the I/O filter ‘praapa’ has stopped or is in the process of restarting**

-Re-deployment On-Premise can fail during the HDM ESXi Manager configuration.
-Services within the ESXi manager need to be configured to communicate with IOfilter service within the ESXi to service IO requests.
-If IOfilter service ‘praapa’ is stopped or is restarting within an ESXi, configuration will fail.
-Check IOfilter status under ESXi configure page on vCenter and restart the service to retry on-premise deployment.
+Re-deployment on-premises can fail during configuration of the HDM ESXi Manager.
+Services within the ESXi Manager must be configured to communicate with the I/O filter service within ESXi to service I/O requests.
+If the I/O filter service _praapa_ is stopped or is in the process of restarting within ESXi, configuration will fail.
+Check the I/O filter status on the ESXi _Configure_ page in vCenter and restart the service to retry the on-premises deployment.

 # HDM Migrations